the1mann/learn-team-project/README.md

 Add what tasks you'd like to see done in the first sprint (two weeks).
 Then break down theses tasks into smaller tasks.
 Now you can all start working!

+#### 8. Create your shared repository
+Create a repo on Github, and commit to it regularly.
+My advice is to work on each task in different branches, and merge them only once they are complete and reviewed by someone else in the team.

 ## Due Date
 The end date of this project is the *27th June at 1pm*.
 Each team will have *20 minutes* to present (yes we will go overtime)